 Question: If I am allergic to sulfa can I take the HGH Plus product?

-Answer: The fact that you are allergic to sulfa should not cause any problems with you taking our HGH products.
-I do, however, always recommend everyone consult their private healthcare provider about taking any health products, including our products.
-If you are interested in taking one of our products please be sure to tell your doctor that the product is homeopathic.
+Answer: The fact that you are allergic to sulfa should not cause any problems with you taking our HGH supplements.
+I do, however, always recommend everyone consult their private healthcare provider about taking any health products.
+If you are interested in taking one of our products please be sure to tell your doctor that it is homeopathic.
 The ingredients are listed on the product page.
 This information should be taken to your doctor.

 Taking HGH With Zoloft and HRT